 Here you can learn a little about the dedicated volunteers, who are currently serving on the Board Of Directors of the Kaslo Housing Society.
 At every AGM the opportunity presents itself for members of our lovely community to join our team, and – of course – there’s no level of experience and education, that is too much or too little or not relevant for the tasks at hand.
 This a place, where Kaslovians can help and work with fellow Kaslovians to realize the need of many, to obtain and maintain a secure, safe, comfortable and affordable place to call home.

-Alexandra Halliday – Webmaster/Director
+Alexandra Halliday – Vice Chair/Webmaster

 I was born and raised in Austria, with a lifelong interest in education and development.
 As a visually impaired individual unable to read from a chalk board, I became proficient in both writing and reading Braille shorthand in English and German.
 I used Braille shorthand throughout my high school years.
 While living in Europe, I helped develop coaching and training strategies suited to the needs of visual, auditory and tactile learners, utilizing Neuro Linguistic Programming techniques and Modeling.